LarsChrWiik/Notes/Tensorflow/README.md

 * The shape of vector “[5,6,7]” is 3
 * The shape of matrix “[[6,7,5,6,7],[4,6,7,9,8]]” is [5, 2]

+**In Tensorflow 2, a tensor can "mentally" be replaced with a Numpy ndarray**.

 ### Flow - Graph
 “Flow” in Tensorflow refers to the underlying graph computation framework that uses tensors for its execution.
 TensorFlow uses directed acyclic graphs internally to represent computations, which is called **computational graphs** or **data flow graphs**.
 * Computations are hierarchical